Resources

 6. Wellness Items

 Wellness is a priority for many teams, from mental to physical well-being.
-While Cooleaf can help your team get moving with online activities and step challenges, consider gifting new hires with water bottles or yoga mats.
+While Cooleaf can help your team get moving with online activities and step challenges, consider gifting new hires with water bottles, fidget desk accessories, or yoga mats.

 If your organization also provides benefits like gym rebates or discounts for health and wellness apps, make a special guide or even card to encourage employees to sign up when they start.